-Amy Korver, an education instructor at Cascade Bicycle Club, works with adults learning to ride a bike for the first time and with kids improving their skills through Cascade Bicycle Club camps.
-She says the movement of pedals complicates the business of balancing on the bike, so it makes sense to leave it until later.
+Amy Korver, Community Education Manager at Cascade Bicycle Club, works with adults learning to ride a bike for the first time and with kids improving their skills through Cascade Bicycle Club camps.
+She says the movement of the pedals complicates the business of balancing on the bike, so it makes sense to leave it until later.

 “The more time you let your kids ride around a little bit and try out, the better.”

 When do you put on the pedals?
-Kolver recommends putting it off until the kids can glide a full 10 seconds without putting their feet down, and then do it slowly, and deliberately.
-First put on the pedal for the kid’s dominant foot, and if all goes well, follow it with the other.
+Korver recommends putting it off until the kids can glide a full 10 seconds without putting their feet down, and then do it slowly, and deliberately.
+First, put on the pedal for the kid’s dominant foot, and if all goes well, follow it with the other.

 “I tell people ‘Keep your eyes up.
 Keep your eyes up and listen to how your body feels.’”